Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Benchmarks, applications, and diagnostic tools for accuracy

-To test our approach, we first use the program to analytically continue Green functions obtained from inserting spectral functions in the spectral representations \eqref{eq:G_omega_n_K} or \eqref{eq:G_tau_K}.
-For the purpose of applying Maximum Entropy, gaussian noise is added to those Green functions.
+To test our approach, we first use the program to analytically continue Green functions obtained from inserting spectral functions in the spectral representation \eqref{eq:G_omega_n_K}.
+For the purpose of applying maximum entropy, Gaussian noise is added to those Green functions.
 By comparing with the exact spectrum we can then assess the accuracy that can be reached by the program.
-Finally, an example with a real physical simulation is given.
-In all examples, \textit{frequency} and \textit{temperature} are in energy units.
+Finally, an example with a real physical Monte Carlo simulation is given.
+In all examples, frequency and temperature are in energy units.